Water-Melon/Melang/docs/reflection.md

 ### Reflection

-Reflection makes us call a specified function or set via a name string.
+Reflection makes us call a specified function or set by a name string.